 - a firewall to protect against security threats.

-Pros of SiteGround
+Pros of SiteGround vs GoDaddy

 - Better performance — all things being equal, your site will usually load faster on SiteGround than it will on GoDaddy.
-A big part of this is SiteGround’s architecture, such as their Google Cloud infrastructure and Nginx Fast_CGI server-level page caching.
+A big part of this is SiteGround’s architecture, such as its Google Cloud infrastructure and Nginx Fast_CGI server-level page caching.

 - Superior support — SiteGround scored a 4.7 for support in the CodeinWP survey that I mentioned before, which is much higher than GoDaddy’s 3.3 score.
 It’s actually even higher than some premium managed WordPress hosts, such as WP Engine.

-Cons of SiteGround
+Cons of SiteGround vs GoDaddy

-When you first sign up for SiteGround, you get an attractive promo price.
-But after your first billing cycle (which can be anywhere from one to three years), your monthly price will roughly triple.
+When you first sign up for SiteGround, you get an attractive promo price, but, after your first billing cycle (which can be anywhere from one to three years), your monthly price will roughly triple.

-For example, GoDaddy’s cheapest unlimited shared plan starts at $7.99 a month, whereas SiteGround’s cheapest unlimited shared plan starts at $5.95 a month.
+For example, GoDaddy’s cheapest unlimited shared plan starts at $7.99 a month, whereas SiteGround’s cheapest unlimited shared plan starts at $6.69 a month.